wsmelojr/aulacripto/hyperledger/README.md

 ### 4. Crie um *channel* e conecte os *peers*

-O último passo na criação da rede blockchain consiste em criar um *channel* (na prática, uma instância do ledger compartilhada entre os *peers*) a
+O último passo na criação da rede blockchain consiste em criar um *channel* (na prática, uma instância do ledger compartilhada entre os *peers*) e conectar todos os *peers* ativos ao channel.
+Para isso execute o script [startPTB.sh](startPTB.sh):
-The last step consists on creating a channel (in practice, the ledger among the peers) and join all the active peer on it.
-That can be done by executing the following script into the folder blockchain:

 ```console
 ./startPTB.sh
 ```

-If you succeed in coming so far, the Hyperledger Fabric shall be running in your machine, with an instance of the PTB network profile.
+Se você conseguiu chegar If you succeed in coming so far, the Hyperledger Fabric shall be running in your machine, with an instance of the PTB network profile.
 You can see information from the containers by using the following commands:

 ```console
 docker ps